contentauth/c2patool/README.md

 		},
 		"title": {
 			"type": "string",
-			"description": "A human-readable string to be displayed as the tile for this Manifest.(defaults to the name of the file this manifest was embedded in)"
+			"description": "A human-readable string to be displayed as the title for this Manifest.(defaults to the name of the file this manifest was embedded in)"
 		},
 		"credentials": {
 			"type": "object",